marschall/memoryfilesystem/README.md

     factory-bean="memoryFileSystemFactory" factory-method="getObject" />
 ```

 You can of course also write a [Java Configuration](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/beans.html#beans-java) class and a `@Bean` method that uses `MemoryFileSystemBuilder` to create a new file system.
-Or a CDI class with a `@Produces` method that uses `MemoryFileSystemBuilder` to create a new file system..
+Or a CDI class with a `@Produces` method that uses `MemoryFileSystemBuilder` to create a new file system.